jjvanzon/Circular-Language-Spec-Plans/done/2010-02-0---interfaces-spec/2010-02-1-interfaces-spec-strategy.md

 ### Approach

 I will follow the rules set in the parent project descriptions.
-Especially consider the *Writing Efficiently* rules in the *Strategy* document of the *New Computer Language Functional Design* project.
+Especially consider the *Writing Efficiently* rules in the *Strategy* document of the *Encircle Language Spec* project.

 ### Limitations